Biblical Truth About Tithing

 If you belong to a Church that teaches and practices the principle of tithing, chances are you know Malachi 3:10 by heart and can very well recite it from memory.
 It’s because this is what pastors and church leaders are most likely to quote when exhorting their congregation to give their tithes and offerings.

 Accordingly, God commands us to give our tithes and when we choose to disobey Him, then we are robbing Him which consequently puts us under a curse.
-But what does the Bible teach with regard to tithing?
+But what does the Bible teach concerning tithing?
 What are the biblical principles of tithing?

 The subject of tithing has been an issue of disagreement among Christians and still is today.
-Although followers of Christ generally agree on almost every essential or fundamental doctrine, there are certain topics that remain unsettled.
-No matter how we all try to stick to the Bible and submit to its final authority, we still have differences in as far as minor theology is concerned.
+Although followers of Christ generally agree on almost every essential or fundamental doctrine, certain topics remain unsettled.
+No matter how we all try to stick to the Bible and submit to its final authority, we still have differences as far as minor theology is concerned.

 Is Tithing a Commandment?

 The word tithe means a tenth.
 It was an ancient form of worship that predates the Mosaic Law.
-The first explicit reference to the tithe is found in Genesis 14:20, where Abraham paid a tithe to Melchizedek, a priest of God Most High, giving him a tenth of all the spoils from battle (See also Hebrews 7:1-2).
+The first explicit reference to the tithe is found in Genesis 14:20.
+In this passage, Abraham paid a tithe to Melchizedek, a priest of God Most High, giving him a tenth of all the spoils from battle (See also Hebrews 7:1-2).
 Later, we read of Jacob vowing to God “a full tenth” (Genesis 28:22).

 However, these tithes were not given in response to any specific laws about tithing.
 They were simply expressions of gratitude to God for His mercy and grace.
 Abraham and Jacob were pleased to worship the Lord by offering a tenth of their income.